With nearly a year of Coronavirus under our belts, nonprofits have realized that virtual fundraising is here to stay.

 Here are some tips for helping your participants raise more money for their virtual race:

-- Encourage participants to sign up their friends and family – you may offer discounted or free registration and/or incentives and prizes for how many friends they can sign up
+- Encourage participants to sign up their friends and family – you may offer discounted or free registration and/or incentives and prizes for how many friends they can sign up.
+You can also encourage local businesses or other organizations to form teams.
+Teams are a great way for people to encourage each other and get competitive.

 6. Impact Reporting & Tracking Data for Increased Results